 the most commonly used trap of the same trap system and purpose as the test trap for the target animal as determined by the trap-testing agency, used for reference purposes during testing.

 Corneal reflex

 blinking reflex invoked by gently touching or blowing air onto the surface of the eye (cornea).
-The palpebral reflex can be used as an alternative, which is the blinking reflex invoked by gently touching the eyelid.

 Effective kill